marsiitr/Rope-Climbing-Robot/README.md

 ## **Applications**
 -----
+Robot is planned to serve the following tasks:

+- It can be used to carry weights or to drop weights from some height.

+- When equipped with camera, the robot can be used for surveillence

+- When equipped with cleaners, it can be used to clean glasses of windows or walls.

+- Robot can be used to take pictures or to make videos from different heights.
 <!-- apllications-->
 ## **Limitations**
 - The rope can not climb horizontal ropes or ropes at some angel